Theo Francken: Personal life

 Francken is married with two children and lives in Lubbeek.
+Francken is a Catholic and has stated that Christianity is important to Western society.
+In 2022, he walked the Camino de Santiago pilgrimage.

 In 2014, Francken was the target of death threats from someone claiming to be an extremist Muslim along with fellow N-VA minister Jan Jambon.
 He received police protection as a result of the incident.